searchkit/searchkit/docs/components/navigation/range-filter.md

 - `title` *(string)*: Required.
 Title used for component and for selected filters component
 - `showHistogram` *(boolean)*: Shows a histogram to provide a guide where their range would hit results.
 - `mod` *(string)*: Optional.
 A custom BEM container class.
 - `interval` *(number)*: Optional.
-Enables the slider to be stepped and the interval is the value to be added or subtracted on each step the slider makes.
-Must be greater than 0 and max - min should be evenly divisble by the step value.
-For example a min 0 max 100, a good interval would be 5.
-Without interval specified, the slider would be fluid in moving from min to max.
+Override the interval which is sent to ElasticSearch, used for generating the buckets which render the histogram.
+(Defaults to an interval which allows a max of 20 buckets which fit the range)